Smolensk air disaster: Flight recorders

 Two flight recorders, the cockpit voice recorder (CVR) and the flight data recorder (FDR), were recovered undamaged from the crash site during the afternoon/early evening of 10 April, as was confirmed by Sergey Shoygu, the Russian minister of emergency situations.
 That evening, it was reported that the CVR recordings confirmed the crew attempted to land against the advice of air traffic controllers.
 A third flight recorder, a Quick Access Recorder (QAR) designed for maintenance diagnostics, was found on 12 April.
 The two Flight Management System (FMS) units were also recovered.
 The investigation was able to obtain information from the electronic memories of the Quick Access Recorder and one of the FMS units, despite the fact that they were not designed to withstand a crash.
 Since the FMS units are linked together, being able to read the memory of one meant the investigation was able to determine the actions performed by both units.
-It would later be discovered that the FDR was partially defective and had occasional gaps in its data, but as the QAR managed to survive the crash, by synchronizing the data from the two units, a complete picture of flight data emerged.
+It would later be discovered that the FDR was partially defective and had occasional gaps in its data, but as the QAR managed to survive the crash, by synchronising the data from the two units, a complete picture of flight data emerged.

 On the day after the crash, investigators said they had reviewed the flight recorders, and confirmed that there were no technical problems with the Soviet-built aeroplane, ruling out initial theories that the 20-year-old aircraft was at fault.
 Alexei Gusev, general director of the Aviakor factory, said that the aircraft's three engines had been repaired and technicians had upgraded the plane's avionics at a recent overhaul the previous year.
 He said that there were no doubts about the plane's airworthiness.